metral/build_a_cloud/README.md

 5. Have your Cloud Servers API Key ready: https://mycloud.rackspace.com/a/metral/account/api-keys
 6. Appropriately set your Cloud Servers username in 'creds'
 7. Appropriately set your Cloud Servers password (api key) in 'creds'
+8. Run `$ ./install_deps.sh` to install the dependencies needed
 8. Source the 'creds' file into your environment
+9. Test that the sourced 'creds' work by issuing a `$ nova image-list`

 <!---------------------------------------------------------------------------->